leandromineti/ml-knowledge-graph/README.md

 > *Work in progress*

 Machine learning emerges from the intersection of many fields of study.
-Important concepts in these fields are related in many ways.
-The aim with this graph is to highlight the conections between these concepts and, hopefully, help us navigate this complex idea space.
+Important concepts in these areas are related in many ways.
+The aim with this graph is to highlight the connections between those concepts and, hopefully, help us navigate this complex idea space.

 The concepts were classified in 7 categories: